asadqureshi12/Clinical_Risk_Analysis/README.md

 ## Project Overview

 This project develops a **data-driven risk stratification model** to identify high-risk patients within a clinical cohort.
-By integrating multiple clinical variables — including encounter frequency, disease burden, and polypharmacy — the analysis provides a framework for proactive intervention and optimised resource allocation.
+By integrating multiple clinical variables — including encounter frequency, disease burden, and polypharmacy — the analysis provides a framework for proactive intervention and optimized resource allocation.

 The analysis is built on a synthetic EHR (Electronic Health Record) dataset and demonstrates a complete data science pipeline from raw data ingestion through to scored, exportable output.